-Limits are the number of times you can claim on a particular service, or a set dollar value of claims that you can make each Membership Year.
-Limits apply to Extras cover and to Mechanical Aids and Appliances covered by hospital cover.
+Limits are the number of times you can claim on a particular service, or a set dollar value of claims that you can make per Membership Year.
+Limits apply to extras cover and to Mechanical Aids and Appliances covered by hospital cover.

 Any significant dental service, such as a tooth extraction.